jucazyn/jucazyn.github.io/_pages/home.md

 My education trajectory until now is:

 * **B.A. in Philosophy, UFSC (2024-current)**
-  * Emphasis in Philosophy of Physics
+  * Emphasis in Foundations of Physics

 * **B.Sc. in Mathematics, UFSC (2018-2023)**
   * Emphasis in Mathematical Logic